japila-books/apache-spark-internals/docs/memory/BytesToBytesMap.md

 }
 ----

-allocate xref:MemoryConsumer.adoc#allocateArray[allocates an array] twice as big as the power-of-two capacity and fills it all with 0s.
+allocate MemoryConsumer.md#allocateArray[allocates an array] twice as big as the power-of-two capacity and fills it all with 0s.

 allocate initializes the <<growthThreshold, growthThreshold>> and <<mask, mask>> internal properties.